makinacorpus/django-safedelete/docs/models.rst

 .. py:module:: safedelete.models

-To create your safedelete-ready models, you have to make them inherit from an abstract model.
+To create your safedelete-ready models, you have to make them inherit from an abstract model (``safedelete.models.SafeDeleteModel``).

-.. autoclass:: SafeDeleteMixin
+.. autoclass:: SafeDeleteModel

 The ``deleted`` attribute is a DateTimeField set to the moment the object was deleted.